sanskrit/learnsanskrit.org/content/guide/core/compound-vowels.md

 {sounds-dr e o}

-{s e} and {s o} are called {dfn compound vowels}, since they are combinations of two different vowel sounds.
-All of the other vowels we've seen are called {dfn simple vowels}.
+{s e} and {s o} are called {dfn compound vowels}, since they are compounds of two different vowel sounds.
 Compound vowels are always {em long} vowels.
+All of the other vowels we've seen are called {dfn simple vowels}, and these simple vowels can be either short (like {s a}) or long (like {s A}).

 {h {s ai} and {s au}}

-Can we combine {s a} with these sounds again?
+Can we combine {s a} with these new sounds again?
 Yes, we can:

 {ex